GuidoBartoli/sherloq/README.md

 # Introduction
 "*Forensic Image Analysis is the application of image science and domain expertise to interpret the content of an image and/or the image itself in legal matters.
 Major subdisciplines of Forensic Image Analysis with law enforcement applications include: Photogrammetry, Photographic Comparison, Content Analysis, and Image Authentication.*" (Scientific Working Group on Imaging Technologies)

 **Sherloq** is a personal research project about implementing a fully integrated environment for digital image forensics.
-It is not meant as an automatic tool that decide if an image is forged or not (that tool probably will never exist...), but as a companion in experimenting with various algorithms to discover potential image inconsistencies.
+It is not meant as an automatic tool that decide if an image is forged or not (that tool probably will never exist...), but as a companion in experimenting with various algorithms found in the latest research papers and workshops.

 While many commercial solutions have unaffordable prices and are reserved to law enforcement and government agencies only, this toolset aims to be a powerful and extensible framework as a starting point for anyone interested in state-of-the-art forensic algorithms.